| |

-Thanksgiving here in the U.S. just ended, so the “holiday season” is officially in full swing.
+The start of the “holiday season” is upon us.
 It seems it starts earlier and earlier all the time.
 And for many people, the holidays can be very stressful.

-Regardless of your financial situation, however, the holidays can be very difficult and stressful.
-There are many expectations and obligations to meet, parties to attend, and gifts to buy (which means more expenses).
+There are many expectations and obligations to meet, parties to attend, and gifts to buy (which means financial pressure for many people).
 Then there’s all the eating and drinking, and for some, the holidays means traveling some as well.

-This weekly series is intended to make this time of year a bit less stressed, getting us all through it easier and happier.
+This "holiday happiness" series is intended to make this time of year a bit less stressed, getting us all through it easier and happier.

 Next, it’s important to assess our individual needs, desires, and influences as related to creating the best holiday season possible.
 To do that, we’ll start with two basic questions everyone should answer at this time of year: